Qcent/NetJoy/JoyReceiver++/README.md

 To use JoyReceiver++:
 - Simply run the JoyReceiver++ executable.
-- JoyReceiver++ will start listening for incoming joystick data on the default port (5000).
+- JoyReceiver++ will start listening for incoming joystick data on the default port (5000) UDP.
 - Once a connection is received, gamepad emulation will begin using the ViGEm driver.

 ### With Command-Line Parameters